Date: 17-21 July 2023

 AEACI 2023.
 Credit: IAC.

 NUCLIO and the IAC (Instituto de Astrofísica de Canarias) join hands again to promote the ninth edition of Astronomy Education Adventure in the Canary Islands.
 In 2023, under the theme “Other Worlds“, the latest discoveries and advances in research on extrasolar planets, the Solar System and the applications of astrophysical technology to other fields, such as the observation of the Earth from space, will be presented.
-All from the approach of practical application to STEAM (Science, Technology, Engineering, Arts and Maths) education.
+All from the approach of practical application to STEAM (Science, Technology, Engineering, Arts and Mathematics) education and inquiry-based learning.

 The main objective of the school is to provide participating teachers with the knowledge and tools to stimulate their students’ interest in science and technology through their participation in research projects in Astronomy and related areas, as well as to promote critical thinking, problem-solving skills, knowledge of the sky and its preservation as part of humanity’s heritage.

-The school will be held from July 17 to 21, 2023 in a hybrid format, both face-to-face (in San Cristóbal de La Laguna, Tenerife, Canary Islands) and online, allowing participants from all over the world to enjoy the unique AEACI experience at the best convenience and in a sustainable way.
+The school will take place from 17 to 21 July 2023 in a hybrid format, both face-to-face (at IACTEC, San Cristóbal de La Laguna, Tenerife, Canary Islands) and online, allowing each participant to enjoy the AEACI in the most convenient way.

 Who can apply?